Your basket is currently empty!

-China oolong teas from Fujian Province.
-Typically greener.
+China oolong teas from Fujian Province: typically greener.

-Fujian Province in the south west of mainland China produces oolong teas famed for their quality.
+Fujian Province in the south-east of mainland China produces oolong teas famed for their quality.
 It was from this thickly vegetated area of mountainous limestone, the Wuyi Shan in the north-west of the province that the tea bushes of the genus Camellia sinensis originated.

 Teas from this area are known as Ming Yan teas, treasured since the Ming dynasty and those from outside it are known as Dan Yan teas.
 Northern Fujian, Min-Bei, produces large open style oolongs and south, Min-Nan, produces rolled styles such as Tie Guan Yin.